po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/20-Stu_Event-Delegation-Handling/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* Why is keeping the global namespace clean from to many variables important?
+* Why is keeping the global namespace clean from too many variables important?

 Use [Google](https://www.google.com) or another search engine to research this.